 The formula is simple:

-New Value = Old Value + Old Value x Percentage Change
+New Value = Old Value + (Old Value x Percentage Change)

-- So, enter the formula
+• So, enter the formula in Cell D5 and press Enter.

 =B5+B5*C5

-in Cell D5 > Press Enter. - Copy and paste the formula in the range of cells D6:D10 > Press Enter.
+• Then, copy and paste the formula in the range of cells D6:D10 > Press Enter.

-Look at the following screenshot.
+• Also, look at the following screenshot.
 The formula is copied and changed properly to return the output numbers.

 Read More: How do you Calculate Percentage Increase or Decrease in Excel